-Hodel’s experiences have also graced the artistic world, when in 2015 her story was told at the Curfman Gallery in Colorado.
-The exhibition was entitled “Beyond Color: A Life Journey Using Art to Transcend Culture,” and was “a multimedia journey through the maze of a life with unimaginable twists and turns and unbelievable characters, with the goal of delivering a message of love and understanding that transcends race, socioeconomic status, sexual orientation, time and geography,” said Doug Sink, director of arts programs where the exhibition was located.
+Hodel’s experiences have also graced the artistic world when in 2015 her story was told at the Curfman Gallery at Colorado State University (CSU).
+The exhibition was entitled “Beyond Color: A Life Journey Using Art to Transcend Culture,” and it was “a multimedia journey through the maze of a life with unimaginable twists and turns and unbelievable characters, with the goal of delivering a message of love and understanding that transcends race, socioeconomic status, sexual orientation, time and geography,” said Doug Sink, director of arts programs at CSU.

-Currently Turner Network Television is in the midst of producing a TV series on her life story “One Day She’ll Darken.”
-It will be told by director Patty Jenkins (who incidentally is a military B.R.A.T.) and screenwriter Sam Sheridan, and stars Chris Pine of Wonder Woman and Star Trek fame, and India Eisley.
+Currently, Turner Network Television is in the midst of producing a TV series on her life story “One Day She’ll Darken.”
+It will be told by director Patty Jenkins (who incidentally is a military B.R.A.T.) and screenwriter Sam Sheridan as well as stars Chris Pine of Wonder Woman and Star Trek fame, and India Eisley.

-Hodel passed in September of 2017after a valiant fight with Breast cancer.
-She left an incredible legacy behind her, which her two daughters constantly will strive to meet.
+Hodel passed in September of 2017 after a valiant fight with breast cancer.
+She left an incredible legacy behind her in her two daughters.
 Her acceptance of all human beings, passion for kindness and warmth towards others proves how easy it can be to see past color and just love people for who they are.